Publish Novellas 12 May 2021

 “Well, sweeping would be easier without these handcuffs.
 When will I get them off?” asks Caroline.

-“If you get through the first day, maybe you can get them off tomorrow.
-But with all the questions you ask, that’s not likely,” Isabela says while grimacing and grasping her side.
+“If you make it through the first day, maybe you can get them off tomorrow.
+But with all the questions you ask, that’s not likely,” Isabela quips while grimacing and grasping her side.

 “Yes, keep sweeping,” replies Isabela.
 Now, we must fetch water.
 Isabela, reaches for two large clay water vessels.
 Because of her restraints, Caroline grabs only one.
 They head through the forest in another direction.